 Other common pediatric malpractice cases involve oxygen deprivation, pneumonia, and (usually undiagnosed) respiratory problems.Verdicts

 Here is a look at some recent verdicts and settlements in cases involving pediatricians and pediatric malpractice.
-You will note that the last lawsuit against a pediatrician that went to trial was in 2013.
 There are not many cases involving children in Maryland because these are cases that doctors would prefer to settle when the claim appears to be meritorious.
 You can find sample Maryland pediatric lawsuits here and here.

 These give a good idea of the types of cases that lead to successful outcomes.
 It also gives you some idea in general terms of the settlement and verdict ranges in these cases.
 Can you use these cases to predict a settlement or verdict in your case?
 Absolutely not.
 There are too many variables at play for there to be a predictive value of seemingly similar claims.Verdicts and Settlements